Jacob Stallings Preview, Player Props: Marlins vs. Nationals

-The Miami Marlins, including Jacob Stallings and his .423 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starting pitcher Joan Adon and the Washington Nationals at Nationals Park, Thursday at 7:05 PM ET.
+The Miami Marlins, including Jacob Stallings and his .423 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starter Jake Irvin and the Washington Nationals at Nationals Park, Friday at 7:05 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Rays.
+In his most recent game he had a one-hit performance (1-for-4) against the Rays.

 Jacob Stallings Game Info & Props vs. the Nationals